|Title:||Volunteer Assistant Coach|

 |Year:||3rd Year at USC Upstate|

-Kyle Floyd is in his second year as a volunteer assistant coach at USC Upstate.
-Floyd joined the coaching staff in February, 2017.
+Kyle Floyd is in his third year as a volunteer assistant coach with the USC Upstate baseball program.

 A native of Windsor, Ill., Floyd was twice recognized with All-South Atlantic Conference merits, as he finished his two-year tenure at Lincoln Memorial University with a career .349 batting average.
 He made 84 appearances with 76 starts in his career, helping the Railsplitters combine for 53 wins in two seasons.